nikop/steam-help/faqs/How do I disable Compatibility Mode_.md

 Running Steam in Windows compatibility mode is not recommended.
 Please follow the instructions below to remove any Windows compatibility settings so that Steam may properly function.

-[section style=note]The following instructions are to be applied to both the Steam.exe as well as the steamwebhelper.exe.[/section]
+The following instructions are to be applied to both the Steam.exe as well as the steamwebhelper.exe.

 * Browse to your Steam installation (Usually C:\Program Files (x86)\Steam\)
 * Right click on Steam.exe (or bin\steamwebhelper.exe), choose *Properties*